zakilay2/zakilay2/README.md

 ## 🚀 About Me

-- 🔭 Interested in designing websites and building apps
+- 🔭 Interested in building websites and apps
 - 🌱 Currently learning Basics of Front End Development
 - 🌐 Developer Program Member on Github